The E-rate discount program lowers the cost of Internet access, and

 This school-level data is then rolled up to create the district-wide discounts.
 For each district with more than 50% of their schools listed as Rural, the entire district is considered Rural.
 All other districts are considered Urban.
 Once the district-wide NSLP% and the Urban/Rural status are determined, OSPI uses USAC's Discount Matrix to determine the district-wide discount.

-The October, 2014 data is available for download.
+2014 data is available for download.